Are you using your social media policy for good?

 Marketing from the C-suite perspective requires looking at the bigger picture.
 We can’t afford to hide our strengths behind compliance.

-If you’d like to take a look at how to develop a social media policy for good, join us on October 22, 2020, at 1 pm for a web discussion about Using a Team Strategy on LinkedIn.
+If you’d like to take a look at how to develop a social media policy for good, check out our web discussion about Using a Team Strategy on LinkedIn.